 Liverpool to Goole coast to coast canoe trail

-We've launched our first coast to coast canoe trail with a 162 mile relay.
-From Goole to Liverpool, the relays were completed over eight days in August 2019 finishing on 25 August at Liverpool Waterfront.
+Back in 2019 we launched our first coast to coast canoe trail with a 162 mile relay.
+From Goole to Liverpool, the relays were completed over eight days.
 Now, you too can have a go at some or all of the trail.

 Take to the trail

 This five-year youth project to create a coast to coast canoe trail was launched with a set of eight day long relays in August 2019.
 The 162 mile route from Liverpool in the West to Goole on the Humber estuary, crosses the country encouraging all paddlers to do as little or go as far as they want.

 This new grand waterway adventure is not for the faint-hearted.
 It involves carrying canoes around 91 locks, including the 21 lock Wigan flight and Bingley’s famous Five Rise staircase, and paddling under the summit of the Pennine hills through a mile long canal tunnel at Foulridge.

 To help paddlers, new signage is in place to help you find your way.